tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 ## Introduction

 An overview of Bulletproofs has been given in [Bulletproofs and Mimblewimble]("../bulletproofs-and-mimblewimble/MainReport.md"), which has largely been based on the original work done in [[1]] by Bünz B. et al. They documented a number of different Bulletproofs protocols, but not so obvious as to catch the eye when scanning the paper.
-This report summarizes and try to explain the different Bulletproofs protocols in as simple terms as possible, tries to simplifies the the logic and explains the base mathematical concepts in more detail where prior knowledge was assumed.
+This report summarizes and try to explain the different Bulletproofs protocols in as simple terms as possible, tries to simplify the logic and explains the base mathematical concepts in more detail where prior knowledge was assumed.
+The report ends off discussing an evolutionary approach to improve the Bulletproofs zero-knowledge proof protocol.